jfoote/git-shadow/README.md

 git-shadow transparently records coding activity between commits in near-real-time.
 Recorded activity is stored into per-commit git repositories that can be analyzed with existing git workflows.

+TODO: put one of these gifs here: https://github.com/KeyboardFire/mkcast

 ### ... but why?

 Recording the coding process could potentially help answer a bunch of questions that I (and perhaps others) think are interesting about development: